4.1. LwM2M Client Logic

 • The client always starts in the Initial state.

-• If an LwM2M Server instance is available within the Security object and has a corresponding Server object instance, transitions to the Registration state.
+• If a regular LwM2M Server instance is found in both Security and Server Objects, it transitions to Registration.

 • Opens a connection to the LwM2M Bootstrap Server.